WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 4. List the genes where a ‘stop gained’ variant is found.

-5. You’re interested in one particular gene, HmN_002063100.
+5. You are interested in one particular gene, HmN_002063100.
 Does it have any variants in the file, and what are the reported consequences?
 Now view the VCF file in JBrowse and visualise where the variants are in the gene model.

 Hint: to view the VCF in JBrowse you first need to compress and index it.
 Do: